duttashi/duttashi.github.io/_posts/2019-08-07-how-to-upload-external-data-in-aws-s3-read-and-analyze-it.md

 title: Building a data pipeline: uploading external data in AWS S3.
 date: 2019-08-07
 share: true
-excerpt: "In this post, I have suggested some preliminary steps for building a data pipeline in AWS S3"
+excerpt: "In this post, I have suggested some preliminary steps for building a data pipeline in AWS S3. "
 categories: blog
-tags: [AWS S3, AWS Sagemaker]
+tags: [AWS S3, AWS Sagemaker, R]
 comments: true
 published: true